 A Healthy Gut Means a Healthy Brain

-Do you suffer from brain fog, difficulty making decisions, anxiety, depression, and mood swings?
+Do you suffer from brain fog, difficulty making decisions, or mood swings?
+Perhaps in these difficult times, you are feeling anxious or depressed.
 How about attention disorders, such as ADD or ADHD?
 If so, you’ve probably been told that these are personality traits that require medication.
 I’m sure your doctor has not suggested it has anything to do with your diet or your gut!

 In my clinic, I found that the vast majority of psychological symptoms and mood imbalances aren’t a consequence of one’s genetic makeup.
 In fact, their presence is determined by a much more variable factor: what’s going on in your gut.
 Gut health is directly linked to brain health.
 Healing your gut and supporting your brain health with my Neurolive™ are critical for optimal cognitive function.

 Conventional medicine views the body in distinct systems and psychological stressors as independent from the rest of the body.
 In reality, our brains are inextricably tied to our gastrointestinal tract.

 This is because 90-95% of our serotonin, the key neurotransmitter responsible for regulating mood, is made in our gut.
 A deficiency in serotonin causes depression and, in some, anxiety.
 In fact, the majority of antidepressants work by blocking the brain’s serotonin receptors.
 This frees up more of the chemical to remain present in the brain.